uwmadisoncals/cals-main-plugins/weaverx-theme-support/readme.txt

 See ChangeLog for changes to this version.

 == ChangeLog ==
+= 3.1.8 =
+* Fix: New editor style file no longer needs Weaver Xtreme Plus
+* New: Display message if need to save options to generate editor-style-wvrx.css file.
+* New: Support for Weaver Xtreme Plus archive per page alt theme
+* Tweak: Handle leading </p> in tabs shortcode
+* Tweak: improved styling for tab shortcode for improved visibility when loading

 = 3.1.7 =
 * Fix: Added new way to style the page/post editor.
 Some security plugins block previous method.
 * Tweak: updated page/post editor styling to better match theme settings - requires Weaver Xtreme 3.1.7 or later.